 Offering personalized content is the best way to nurture leads.
 Everyone wants to feel special.

-Not only does it deliver meaningful content to the prospect — it also shows them that you pay attention to their needs and care about them.
+Not only does it deliver meaningful content to the prospect, but it also shows them that you pay attention to their needs and care about them.

-Two of the best examples of this are Spotify with their year-end playlists and Netflix with their recommendations based on what you've watched.
+Two of the best examples of this are Spotify, with its year-end playlists, and Netflix, with recommendations based on what you've watched.

 spotify personalized content

-You can also personalize some aspects of your website, such as the landing pages, call-to-action, case studies, and pop-ups.
+You can also personalize aspects of your website, such as landing pages, call-to-actions, case studies, and pop-ups.

-When a prospect returns to your website after not initially converting, there is a high probability that they are interested in your product but weren't provided with engaging information about it.
+When a prospect returns to your website after not converting initially, there is a high probability that they are interested in your product but weren't given engaging information about it.

-Using Leadfeeder, you can determine which companies your visitors represent, which is huge when it comes to presenting relevant case studies.
+Using Leadfeeder, you can identify which companies your visitors represent, which is huge when presenting relevant case studies.

 It's possible to set up your website so that it provides industry-specific case studies to match the sector represented by a visitor.